Anof-cyber/PyCript-Docs/docs/Examples.md

 !!!
 Warning "Warning"

-    PyCript version 0.4 change the use of encrpytion decryption langague as well how it pass data to the encrpytion decryption script over command line argmunet.
+    PyCript version 1.0 change the use of encryption decryption language as well how it pass data to the encryption decryption script over command line argument.
     Older script will not work with new PyCript.
 Check the "Select Language" and "Writing Custom Scripts" page.